DePayFi/web3-wallets/README.md

 ### Transaction

+### Data Structure

+`api: Array`: Api of the contract (e.g. abi for Ethereum).

+`blockchain: String`: Name of the blockchain e.g. 'ethereum'.

+`failed: Function (transaction, error)=>{}`: Callback to be executed if transaction failed (e.g. reverted).

+`from: String`: Address of the transaction sender.

+`id: String`: Identifier of the transaction.

+`instructions: Array`: List of instructions (e.g. Solana).

+`method: String`: Name of the contract method to be called.

+`nonce: Integer`: Nonce (number only used once) of the transaction.

+`params: Object or Array`: Parameters passed to the method.

+`sent: Function (transaction)=>{}`: Callback to be executed if transaction has been sent to the network.

+`succeeded: Function (transaction)=>{}`: Callback to be executed if transaction was successful and has been confirmed once by the network.

+`to String`: Address of the contract to be transacted with.

+`url String`: Url to open the transaction (e.g. in an explorer).

+`value: Number or BigNumber as String`: Value of the transaction (amount of the native blockchain currency sent along with the transaction).

 ### sendTransaction

 #### EVM: sendTransaction

 Available arguments for EVM blockchains:

+`api: Array`: Api of the contract (e.g. abi for Ethereum).

 `blockchain: String`: Name of the blockchain e.g. 'ethereum'.

-`to String`: Address of the contract to be transacted with.

-`api: Array`: Api of the contract (e.g. abi for Ethereum).
+`failed: Function (transaction, error)=>{}`: Callback to be executed if transaction failed (e.g. reverted).

 `method: String`: Name of the contract method to be called.

 `params: Object or Array`: Parameters passed to the method.

-`value: Number or BigNumber as String`: Value of the transaction (amount of the native blockchain currency sent along with the transaction).

 `sent: Function (transaction)=>{}`: Callback to be executed if transaction has been sent to the network.

 `succeeded: Function (transaction)=>{}`: Callback to be executed if transaction was successful and has been confirmed once by the network.

-`failed: Function (transaction, error)=>{}`: Callback to be executed if transaction failed (e.g. reverted).
+`to String`: Address of the contract to be transacted with.

+`value: Number or BigNumber as String`: Value of the transaction (amount of the native blockchain currency sent along with the transaction).

 ##### EVM: Simple value transfer